kyrus/PyMyo/README.md

     'list'               - list the available modules
     'info <module name>' - Show module metadata
     <module name> arg1 arg2 ... - run module on list of arguments
     <enter>              - run previous command
     <module name> enter  - without args runs the stated module with the last argument specified
     <tab>                - autocomplete
     <up>, <down>         - browse shell history, separate histories are kept for pyMyo shell, system shells & python shells.
 All histories are saved and restored each session for persistent history

     <math expression>    - any command that starts with a digit will be evaluated as a math expression using standard Python mathematical operators and rules

+    'reload'             - Cause pyMyo to reload all the command modules without restarting pyMyo, useful for debugging / developing new command modules
+    'debug'              - Toggle debugging output, useful when things are breaking

     'q','exit', 'ctrl-d', 'ctrl-c' - quit pyMyo